paul-pias/Object-Detection-and-Distance-Measurement/README.md

 #### Theory
 In a traditional image classification approach for object detection there are two well-known strategies.

-For single object in a image there are two scenarios.
+sFor single object in a image there are two scenarios.
 - Classification
 - Localization